ImmuneDynamics/Spectre/README.md

 ```

 Alteranatively, you can go to releases (https://github.com/sydneycytometry/Spectre/releases) and download the latest stable release -- which can then be installed in R.

-### About
-The Spectre package is designed to allow for data analaysis workflows that simplify and streamline data manipulation and annotation, population identification (clustering, classificaiton), and dimensionality reduction (tSNE, UMAP) etc in high-dimensional cytometry data.

-Critically, the design of Spectre allows for a simple, clear, and modular design of analysis workflows, that can be utilised by data and laboratory scientists.

 ### Protocols and vignettes
 Protocols, usage instructions, and vignettes are available from https://wiki.centenary.org.au/display/SPECTRE.